terrastruct/d2/d2js/js/README.md

 ### `CompileRequest`

-- `fs`: A mapping of D2 filepaths to their content
+- `fs`: A mapping of D2 file paths to their content
-- `inputPath`: The path of the D2 file containing the root D2 board [default: index]
+- `inputPath`: The path of the entry D2 file [default: index]
 - `options`: The [CompileOptions](#compileoptions) to pass to the compiler

 ### `CompileResult`